hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * if the list has multiple values then

   * key:

       value 1

       value 2

-      value 3 comma at the end is optional, more values
+      value 3 comma at the end is optional,

+      more values

       ...

    * key: NumOfValues

         Value 1 out of NumOfValues(NOV)

         Value 2 out of NOV

         ...

         Value NOV of NOV

+NOTE: The empty lines between values of the list and two adjacent slashes wrt escape sequences are things done to satisfy rst format requirements.

 Predefined Fuzzers
 -------------------